CTEC3905-2022/module-handbook/readme.md

 However, the practical work submitted for this course **must primarily be your own**, so be aware that tutors will check source code in detail.

 **For further information**, please refer to the [student regulations on the DMU website](http://www.dmu.ac.uk/dmu-students/the-student-gateway/academic-support-office/student-regulations.aspx).

-## Further general advice on your project

-- is all HTML and CSS code validated?
-- are there any Javascript errors in the console?
-- is the site fully responsive at all sizes?
-- is the navigation effective or is some content hard to find?
-- is there a good page structure with HTML5 semantic tags?
-- is all code indented consistently?
-- is all JavaScript (.js) and CSS (.css) in separate files?
-- are images in a separate folder?
-- are all file names lower-case?